fisodd/www-fisodd-com/content/work/_index.rst

 Works
 #####

-The items listed below are independent projects, hosted on this server.
+The items listed below are projects and/or experiments hosted on this server.